dengqj/RustCoder/README.md

 ---

-## 📊 Enhancing Performance with Vector Search
+## 📊 Advanced: Enhancing Performance with Vector Search

 The system uses vector embeddings to find similar projects and error examples, which helps improve code generation quality.
 Here's how to add your own examples: